SnootyMonkey/Falkland-CMS/doc/command-line.md

 Welcome to Falkland CMS v0.1!

 Please choose an option:
+1) Change current collection: Mudskippers
-1) Add a new item
+2) Add a new item
-2) Search for items
+3) Search for items
-3) Configure Falkland CMS
+4) Configure Falkland CMS
 q) Quit

-> 1
+> 2

 Add an item.
 Please choose an option:
 1) Name*: